Expatriate missionaries as vision casters

 Afterword: What Could Be

-Describing the act of casting a vision of what could be as a reflection of Jesus Christ's ministry draws parallels to aspects of his teachings and actions as recorded in the Christian scriptures.
+Describing the act of casting a vision of what could be as a reflection of Jesus Christ's ministry calls to mind aspects of his teachings and actions recorded in the Bible.

-In essence, by casting a vision of what could be, individuals and leaders emulate the essence of Jesus Christ's ministry by inspiring hope, promoting transformation, challenging injustices, nurturing faith and imagination, and embodying servant leadership.
+In essence, by casting a vision of what could be, we can emulate the essence of Jesus Christ's ministry by inspiring hope, promoting transformation, challenging injustices, nurturing faith and imagination, and embodying servant leadership.

 More Ways Missionaries Can Reflect Christ